 Contact Hours per week Classroom/Contact Hours Prep/Grading Hours Office/Meeting Hours Standard Hours Worked FTE/Effort

 1 Contact Hours 1 1.25 .5 2.75 .07

 2 Contact Hours 2 2.5 1 5.5 .14

+Contact Hours per week Classroom/Contact Hours Prep/Grading Hours Office/Meeting Hours Standard Hours Worked FTE/Effort

 3 Contact Hours (1 course) 3 3.75 1.5 8.25 .21

 4 Contact Hours 4 5 2 11 .28

 5 Contact Hours 5 6.25 2.5 13.75 .34

 6 Contact Hours (2 courses) 6 7.5 3 16.5 .41

 7 Contact Hours 7 8.75 3.5 19.25 .48

 8 Contact Hours 8 10 4 22 .55

 9 Contact Hours (3 courses) 9 11.25 4.5 24.75 .62

 10 Contact Hours 10 12.5 5 27.5 .69

 11 Contact Hours 13.75 5.5 30.25 .76

 12 Contact Hours (4 courses) 12 15 6 33 .83

-^{}Regular part-time faculty are eligible for leave accrual and retirement at .5 FTE and above
+\Regular part-time faculty are eligible for leave accrual and retirement at .5 FTE and above \\Regular faculty are fully benefit eligible at .75 and above (includes health and voluntary benefits and retirement and leave)

 - Types of Staff Employees: - 1.
 The types of staff employees are described below: - Regular Staff are employed on a continuous basis and whose duration of employment may also be defined by term and/or restricted funding source(s).
 Regular Staff employees may be full-time or part-time.
 Those with a work commitment of half-time or greater or .5 FTE are partial or full benefits eligible and those who work less than 20 hours per week are non-benefits eligible. - Temporary Staff Employees are employed for a short duration and are non-benefits eligible.
-Requirements of the Affordable Care Act (ACA): Under the ACA, all regular staff employees who work less than 30 hours per week (less than .75 FTE) and all temporary staff employees shall record and report all hours worked to determine health benefits eligibility. - Student Employees: Student employees are considered temporary and include graduate assistants and student workers.
+Requirements of the Affordable Care Act (ACA): Under the ACA, all regular staff employees who work less than 30 hours per week (less than .75 FTE) and all temporary staff employees shall record and report all hours worked in the University's official timekeeping system to determine health benefits eligibility. - Student Employees: Student employees are considered temporary and include graduate assistants and student workers.
 Student employees may not exceed a total of 1,300 hours worked in a 12-consecutive month period.
 The 1,300 hours can be accumulated in any combination during the 12 month period.
 Student employees' are not subject to the re-employment restriction requiring a break-in-service after 12-consecutive months of employment.
 International students in lawful F-1 and J-1 status who are enrolled full-time are eligible to work for an institution but must not work more than 20 hours per week in accordance with visa restrictions and must ensure compliance with Federal Work Study requirements.